Network-RTK Positioning for Automated Driving (NPAD)

 Expected results and effects

-- Development of a system and infrastructure that provides cm-level positioning for a large number of mobile platforms such as automated vehicles using GNSS as a sensor - A reference system for evaluating accuracy and precision of positioning systems at AstaZero. - Development and test of a system that will put Sweden at the forefront as a country prepared for the upscaling of large volumes of automated vehicles and their needs of cm-level positioning. - Promotes a cross-industrial cooperation between research institutes, automotive industry, telecom industry as well as SME’s.
+The NPAD-project has: - Developed a system that provides cm-level positioning for a large number of mobile platforms such as automated vehicles using GNSS as a sensor - Started the development of a reference system for evaluating accuracy and precision of positioning systems at AstaZero. - Promoted a cross-industrial cooperation between research institutes, automotive industry, telecom industry as well as SME’s.
+The developed system has put Sweden at the forefront as a country prepared for the upscaling of large volumes of automated vehicles and their needs of cm-level positioning.

 Planned approach and implementation

-The project will be executed through several development steps where a demonstrator will be developed based on both the requirements from automated driving and other mobile platforms.
-Throughout the project, we will: 1.
-Define the requirements for cm-level positioning for automated driving.
-2. Analyze the impacts of the requirements on a correction data distribution system based on the Positioning Accuracy Enhancement standard developed by 3GPP.
-3. Perform tests and validation of the system based on an automated vehicle application supplied by Einride.
+The NPAD-project has been executed through several development steps where a demonstrator has been developed based on both the requirements from automated driving and other mobile platforms.
+Throughout the project, we have: 1.
+Defined the requirements for cm-level positioning for automated driving.
+2. Analyzed the impacts of the requirements on a correction data distribution system based on the Positioning Accuracy Enhancement standard developed by 3GPP.
+3. Performed tests and validatiosn of the system based on an automated vehicle application supplied by Einride.